"Heroes" (album): Background

-RCA Records stalled on releasing Low for three months, fearing poor commercial performance.
-Upon its eventual release in January 1977, it received little to no promotion from both RCA and Bowie himself, who felt it was his "least commercial" record up to that point and instead opted to tour as Pop's keyboardist.
-The tour, launched to support The Idiot, lasted from March to April 1977.
-After the tour's completion, Bowie and Pop returned to Hansa Tonstudio 2, where they recorded Pop's next solo album Lust for Life in two and a half weeks, from May to June 1977.
+Low was released in January 1977, receiving little to no promotion from both RCA Records and Bowie himself, who instead opted to tour as Pop's keyboardist.
+After the tour's completion, Bowie and Pop returned to Hansa Tonstudio in West Berlin, where they recorded Pop's next solo album Lust for Life from May to June 1977.
 By the time he finished Lust for Life, Bowie was ready to begin work on his next record.
-In mid-June, he travelled to Paris to undertake his first promotional appearances in over a year.
-He filmed a music video for his Low single "Be My Wife", then taped two interviews with French journalists a week later.
-Afterwards, Bowie contacted Eno to discuss their next collaboration.
-The two spent a few weeks devising concepts and ideas for the new album before they were joined by Visconti, who was busy with other commitments.
+He and Eno spent a few weeks devising concepts and ideas for the new album before they were joined by Visconti, who was busy with other commitments.

 Production

 Studio and personnel

 For the album, Bowie, Visconti and Eno regrouped at Hansa Studio 2 in West Berlin.
-Although the album was the second instalment of Bowie's Berlin Trilogy, it was the only one recorded entirely in Berlin.
+Although the album was the second installment of Bowie's Berlin Trilogy, it was the only one recorded entirely in Berlin.
 The studio was a former concert hall converted into a recording studio that had been used by Gestapo officers during World War II as a ballroom.
 The studio was located about 500 yards from the Berlin Wall, leading Bowie to describe it as "the hall by the wall".
 Describing how the location of the studio affected the creative process, Visconti recalled: "Every afternoon I'd sit down at [a] desk and see three Russian Red Guards looking at us with binoculars, with their Sten guns over their shoulders, and the barbed wire, and I knew that there were mines buried in that wall, and that atmosphere was so provocative and so stimulating and so frightening that the band played with so much energy".
-Guitarist Carlos Alomar told biographer David Buckley: "These things [Germans, Nazis, the Wall, oppression] are hanging in the air, and when things get darker physically, you kind of think of darker themes too.
-Berlin was a rather dark, industrial place to work."
 Despite the dark atmosphere, Visconti particularly had an exciting time creating the album, saying, "It was one of my last great adventures in making albums."